 Ile Plate (also called Flat Island) and Ilot Gabriel (Gabriel Island) are two small islands located about 10 km north of Mauritius shores.
-Rimmed by white sand and linked by a turquoise lagoon, they offer picture-perfect preserved landscapes.
+Edged by white sand and linked by a turquoise lagoon, they offer picture-perfect preserved landscapes.
 To go there, you need to book a day boat trip.
 Numerous local operators sell excursions to the islands, generally departing from Grand Baie.
 The lagoon connecting the islands is a gorgeous snorkel spot (you might see rays, turtles and multiple tropical fish) but because of strong currents, it should be explored by fit swimmers only.

-When booking, make sure which stops are included in you trip.
+When booking, make sure which stops are included in your trip.
 From Grand Baie, the boats take 90 minutes to get to Ilot Gabriel.
-The sea conditions vary and it’s not always a smooth sailing: those prone to sea sickness, or those who simply prefer to arrive earlier can take the express boat.
+The sea conditions vary and it’s not always smooth sailing: those prone to seasickness or those who simply prefer to arrive earlier can take the express boat.

 If you leave from Ile Plate you will probably be advised to walk northwards before sliding down the current back to your starting point.
-Starting from Ilot Gabriel, it is possible to snorkel against the current from beach to reef, but only if it is not too strong.
+Starting from Ilot Gabriel, it is possible to snorkel against the current from the beach to the reef, but only if it is not too strong.

-Swimming northwards, as you get closer to the reef, nice clumps of acropora (more or less healthy) come into sight.
+Swimming northwards, as you get closer to the reef, nice clumps of Acropora (more or less healthy) come into sight.
 Whitetail dascyllus take shelter under their branches and you may even spot an emperor angelfish, one of the most beautiful fish that can be seen on Mauritian reefs.
-The lagoon also shelters several species of butterflyfish, wrasses and blowfish.
-If lucky you might spot a sea turtle or a common stingray.
+The lagoon also shelters several species of butterflyfish, wrasses, and cornetfish.

-Almost all day excursions to Ile Plate and Ilot Gabriel include a lunch (generally a barbecue made on the beach served with rice and salad).
+Almost all-day excursions to Ile Plate and Ilot Gabriel include a lunch (generally a barbecue made on the beach served with rice and salad).
 Make sure yours include one when booking.